asim-aa/bundesliga-player-valuation/docs/README.md

 # Bundesliga Player Valuation

-Pitch: I built an end-to-end machine-learning pipeline that estimates and forecasts Bundesliga players’ market value.
+I built an end-to-end machine-learning pipeline that estimates and forecasts Bundesliga players’ market value.
 It blends football knowledge with rigorous data science (cleaning → feature engineering → model selection → explainability) and ships with a simple CLI so anyone can price a player in seconds.

 > Performance (hold-out): Lasso RMSE €0.001 · R² 1.000 · n = 102
 > (Full evaluation and plots in docs/RESULTS.md.)